Fortune-Adekogbe/Python-Intermediate-30daysofcode.xyz/Python Xenzia/README.md

 # Python Xenzia

-A Task set for the Python Intermediate track of the 30DaysofCode Cohort 2.
+Official Solution to a task set for the Python Intermediate track of the 30DaysofCode Cohort 2.

+## Question

 As Pythonistas, how better to end this beautiful challenge than to make a snake game?